Plumsail/forms-docs/Common/how-to/grid-advantages.rst

 Designer implements the breakpoints functionality with Stacked property.

-To make the Grid more responsive, Stacked property has four screen sizes on which the columns are stacked: Never (<576 px), Small (>=576px), Medium (>=768px), Large (>=992px).
+To make the Grid more responsive, Stacked property has four screen sizes on which the columns are stacked: *Never* (<576 px), *Small* (>=576px), *Medium* (>=768px), *Large* (>=992px).
 For example, if the Stacked property is set to Small, the columns will be stacked at the size of the screen < 576 px.
 If the Stacked property is set to Never the columns will not be stacked at all.

 By default, the Stacked property of the Parent Grid is set to Small.
-So, the fields will be stacked from the screen size less than 576 px:
+That means that fields are not stacked on larger screens:

 |pic14|

 .. |pic14| image:: ../images/how-to/grid-advantages/FieldsNotStacked.png
    :alt: Fields not stacked

+But they will be stacked for the screens with size less than 576 px:

 |pic15|